-Constantine Manos was born in 1934 in South Carolina to Greek immigrant parents.
-His photographic career began when he was 13, in the school camera club, and within a few years he was a professional photographer.
-At the age of 19 he was hired as the official photographer of the Boston Symphony Orchestra at Tanglewood.
-During this time he attended the University of South Carolina, graduating in 1955 with a BA in English Literature.
+Constantine Manos was born in Columbia, South Carolina, U.S.A., of Greek immigrant parents.
+His photographic career began in the school camera club at the age of thirteen, and within several years he was a working professional.
+He graduated from the University of South Carolina with a B.A. in English Literature.
+At the age of nineteen he was hired as the official photographer of the Boston Symphony Orchestra at its summer festival at Tanglewood.

-After military service, he moved to New York, where he worked for Esquire, Life and Look.
-His book Portrait of a Symphony, on the Boston Symphony Orchestra, was published in 1961.
-For the next three years, he lived in Greece, producing work that resulted in A Greek Portfolio, first published in 1972 and an award-winner at Arles and at the Leipzig Book Fair.
+Upon completion of his military service, he moved to New York, where he worked for Esquire, Life, and Look.
+His book, Portrait of a Symphony, a documentary of the Boston Symphony Orchestra, was published in 1961.
+From 1961 to 1963 he lived in Greece, where he made the photographs for his book A Greek Portfolio, first published in 1972.
+The book won awards at Arles and at the Leipzig Book Fair, and exhibitions of the work took place at the Bibllothéque Nationale in Paris and the Art Institute of Chicago.
 In 1963 Manos joined Magnum Photos.

 Returning from Greece, Manos settled in Boston and completed many assignments for Time-Life books, including their book on Athens.
 In 1974 he was the chief photographer for Where's Boston?, a multimedia production that documented the city and provided the photographs for his book Bostonians.

 Manos's photographs are in the permanent collections of the Museum of Modern Art, New York; the Museum of Fine Arts, Boston; the Art Institute of Chicago; the Bibliothéque Nationale, Paris; George Eastman House, Rochester, NY; the Museum of Fine Arts, Houston; and the Benaki Museum, Athens.
 In 2003 Manos was awarded the Leica Medal of Excellence for his pictures from American Color.